CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/attribute_data.rst

 |LS| Vector Attribute Data
 ===============================================================================

-Vector data is arguably the most common kind of data in the daily use of GIS.
-The vector model represents the location and shape of geographic features using points, lines and polygons (and for 3D data also surfaces and volumes), while their other properties are included as attributes (often presented as a table in QGIS).
+Vector data are arguably the most commonly used type of data in the daily use of GIS.
+The vector model represents the location and shape of geographic features using points, lines and polygons, while their other properties are included as attributes (often presented as a table in QGIS).

 Up to now, none of the changes we have made to the map have been influenced by